Everything You Need to Know About the Kinyarwanda Language

 The Hidden Gems in Africa:

 Natural beauty is in abundance in Africa but there are also countries that have exceeded people’s expectations and have performed well on all fronts in the last few decades.
 The continent has a rich history.
 The oldest human remains that date back to almost 200,000 years were discovered in Ethiopia.
-The wild life in Africa needs no introduction.
+The wildlife in Africa needs no introduction.
 There is a reason wildlife photographers camp in the continent frequently to catch animals in their natural habitat.

 The world’s biggest river and biggest desert both are in Africa.
 Rwanda, one of the world’s safest countries, is also in Africa.
-Crime rate in Rwanda is pretty low and when it comes to tourists, the crime is almost extinct.
-The country is not only famous for its tree gardens and greenery but also for its delicious food, friendly locals, and the lakeside resorts.
+The crime rate in Rwanda is pretty low and when it comes to tourists, crime is almost extinct.
+The country is not only famous for its tree gardens and greenery but also for its delicious food, friendly locals, and lakeside resorts.
 Anyone who is visiting Rwanda, can’t resist staying at one of the many lakeside resorts, if only for the view from the window.

 The country is also pretty active in its efforts against global warming.
-Government backed tree plantation drives and nation-wide plastic bags ban will make you wonder if Wakanda is real and you never noticed it.
+Government-backed tree plantation drives and nationwide plastic bags ban will make you wonder if Wakanda is real and you never noticed it.

 Kinyarwanda Language:

 If you plan on visiting an African country this year, keep Rwanda in your mind.
 Not only will you get to enjoy the natural beauty of the country but also the friendly nature and hospitality of the local population.
 It is up to us to defeat stereotypes and get to know each other better.
 But we can’t do any of that from the comfort of our homes.
-We need to get out in the world and interact with each other to make first hand impressions, instead of believing the lies of the media.
-Hopefully a trip to Rwanda will change things for you.
+We need to get out in the world and interact with each other to make first-hand impressions, instead of believing the lies of the media.
+Hopefully, a trip to Rwanda will change things for you.